-\Box Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+$\Box$ Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional wetlands in the review area: # acres.
+Provide estimates for jurisdictional wetlands in the review area: acres.

-7. Impoundments of jurisdictional waters.9
+7. Impoundments of jurisdictional waters.

-As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.

-Demonstrate that impoundment was created from "waters of the U.S.," or

-Demonstrate that water meets the criteria for one of the categories presented above (1-6), or

-Demonstrate that water is isolated with a nexus to commerce (see E below).
+- As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional. - Demonstrate that impoundment was created from "waters of the U.S.," or - $\Box$ Demonstrate that water meets the criteria for one of the categories presented above (1-6), or - Demonstrate that water is isolated with a nexus to commerce (see E below).

-E. ISOLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK ALL THAT APPLY):10
+E. ISOLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK ALL THAT APPLY):

+&lt;sup>8 See Footnote 3.

+&lt;sup>9 To complete the analysis refer to the key in Section III D.6 of the Instructional Guidebook.

+&lt;sup>10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Jurisdiction Following Rapanos.
-□which are or could be used by interstate or foreign travelers for recreational or other purposes.

-□ from which fish or shellfish are or could be taken and sold in interstate or foreign commerce.

-\Box which are or could be used for industrial purposes by industries in interstate commerce.

-□Interstate isolated waters.
-Explain:
+which are or could be used by interstate or foreign travelers for recreational or other purposes. from which fish or shellfish are or could be taken and sold in interstate or foreign commerce. which are or could be used for industrial purposes by industries in interstate commerce.
+Interstate isolated waters.
+Explain: Other factors.

-\Box Other factors.
 Explain: